Skip to content

 Personalization beyond a first name requires data.
 The most actionable data from a webinar comes from attendance behavior: who attended, who asked questions, who clicked on links in the chat, and who dropped off early.

-A practical segmentation model for post-webinar emails:
+A practical segmentation model for matching templates to attendees:

 SegmentBehaviorMessage focus